al1sant0s/Hypothesis-Tests/README.md

      * align: this parameter is from `Prettytable` class and it determines the alignment of the table.
 You can use 'l' for left, 'c' for centered and 'r' for right alignment.
      * border_style: this parameter is from `Prettytable` class and it determines the border style of the table.
 Any border style supported from prettytable can be passed as a string.
      * **kwargs: additional keywords for `Prettytable`.
 You can learn more about prettytable [here](https://pypi.org/project/prettytable/).

+    It returns a numpy array with the results presented in table in the order they appear (from top to bottom).

+  * `plot_test(self, show_values = True, show_pvalue = False, lw = 3, colors = {})` will make a plot of the test itself.
+     * show_values: if set to True, it will show critical values and the test statistic value on x axis, otherwise it will let matplotlib choose the x axis marks (ticks).
+     * show_pvalue: if set to True, it will fill the area associated with the pvalue of the test.
+     * lw: control the linewidth of the lines of the plot.
+     * colors: this dictonary is used to plot the test with

 these general
 attributes and methods that are available for all classes